-To work toward addressing the disparities that are present, street projects and other public investments should be prioritized in and around EPAs.
+To work toward addressing the disparities that are present, street projects and other public investments are prioritized in and around EPAs.

-The City of Madison should review project prioritization practices (e.g., the Capital Improvement Program (CIP) and Transportation Improvement Program (TIP)) to prioritize projects that are in or near EPAs.
+The City of Madison should continue to use project prioritization practices (e.g., the Capital Improvement Program (CIP) and Transportation Improvement Program (TIP)) to prioritize projects that are in or near EPAs.